openpracticelibrary/openpracticelibrary/src/pages/practice/open-leader-persona.md

   The exercise aims to empower participants to apply these principles in their leadership roles, fostering a culture of inclusivity, collaboration, and continuous improvement within their organisation.
 This will help them to drive positive change and nurture a more transparent and collaborative work environment.
 whyDo: >-
-  The "Open Leadership Persona Practice" is conducted for several important
+  The "Open Leader Persona Practice" is conducted for several important reasons:
-  reasons:

   1. Create a Shared Understanding: By collaboratively developing the "Open Leadership Persona," participants contribute to a shared understanding of what it means to be an open leader.
 This shared vision promotes alignment and consistency in leadership practices within the organization.